 Holistic Self Care is vital for integrated personal wellness.
 Only you can take the actions that are involved in holistic self care.
-And, without self care, there personal wellness is drastically diminished.
+And, without self care, personal wellness is drastically diminished.
 I had to make a decision about introducing what can seem overwhelming, or seem “Yeah, been there, and can do that.”
 I decided to go with the majority who will feel slightly to greatly overwhelmed.
-Even with my decades, I still approach each of these humbly, knowing that “slips” and forgetfulness allow for ‘fresh’ renewals….
 Let’s start with a visual image integrated personal wellness:

 Many of these terms are familiar.
 Of the ones you are familiar with you may have some negative (if not guilty) associations, such as: diet/nutrition, exercise, and health care.
-If so, simply allow those to be, and move on for now.
+If so, it is time to drop the weight of negativity or guilt, and move on (Taking these on at ANY age will provide immense benefits).
 “Personality development” may be familiar if you have taken some of the standard personality tests such as the Myers/Briggs assessment.
 “Wisdom” hopefully has a rather positive association, but one that you may feel is a lack in your life.
 Let’s go the the next visual and expand a little on each, takes holistic self care:

 Okay, more words that may add or lessen confusion and/or confidence.
 We only climb a mountain one step at a time.